Fallen Officer Memorial

 |Officer Thomas E. Wright||March 27, 1930||Decatur Police Department|

-While on patrol, Officers Tom Wright and Wade Moore began following a vehicle they observed disregard a stop sign near the Bee Line Highway.
+While on patrol, Officers Tom Wright and Wade Moore began following a vehicle they observed disregarding a stop sign near the Bee Line Highway.
 The vehicle stopped in front of a residence on Johnson Street, where the driver lived.
 The driver of the car was a former probate judge from Madison County named Thomas Skeggs and was at the time of the vehicle stop, running for a seat in the state legislature.
-As Wright approached the car, the driver shot Wright in the chest using a .41 caliber derringer.
-Wright, after being shot, took the driver into custody and turned him over to his partner Off.
-Moore while he (Off.
-Wright) drove to the police department.
-Wright held on for several days, receiving blood transfusions from his fellow officers before he died.
-For his efforts, Skeggs was convicted of murder and was released on an appeal bond.
-While walking the streets of Decatur, the man attempted to cross the street and a vehicle driven by the captain of a local football team struck and killed Skeggs.
+As Officer Wright approached the car, the driver shot him in the chest using a .41 caliber Derringer.
+Officer Wright, after being shot, took the driver into custody and turned him over to his partner Officer Moore while he Officer Wright drove to the Decatur Police Department.
+Officer Wright held on for several days, receiving blood transfusions from his fellow officers before he died.
+Thomas Skeggs was convicted of murder and was released on an appeal bond.
+While walking the streets of Decatur, Thomas Skeggs attempted to cross the street and a vehicle driven by the captain of a local football team struck and killed Skeggs.

 |Captain Thomas E. Maxwell||October 4, 1962||Alabama State Troopers|

 On the fourth day of October 1962, two vehicles collided with one another on Danville Road at Johnson Chapel Road near Decatur.
 One of the vehicles was an Alabama Highway Patrol vehicle driven by State Trooper Capt.
 Thomas E. Maxwell.
 Capt.
 Maxwell died as a result of the injuries he received in that collision.
 Capt.
 Maxwell was the first Alabama State Trooper to be killed in the line of duty.
 Captain Maxwell was 41 years of age.